-One night, after my co¬workers had already left (this was normal, leaving one at a time), one of the fair’s managers came up to me and said someone had seen me giving away one of the prizes.
+One night, after my co¬workers had already left (this was normal, leaving one at a time), one of the managers of the fair came up to me and said someone had seen me giving away one of the prizes.
 I had read the worker’s manual and knew that this was pretty much illegal to the point of prosecution.
 I made it a point never to do this, so I was surprised by this accusation.
-We had a fairly heated argument, each one insisting that the other was wrong, but by the end of it, because my coworkers weren’t there to help defend me, I ended up losing my job.
+We had a fairly heated argument, each one insisting that the other was wrong, but by the end of it, because my coworkers weren’t there to help defend me, I ended up losing my job at the fair.

 I managed to keep my composure on my way out of the fairgrounds, but as soon as I was on the road back to the parking lot, I broke down and started crying.
 I could only repeat to myself the unfairness of the situation, my coworkers’ absence being the subject of my ire.